Which treatment for advanced lung cancer?

 People developing SVCO might notice swelling around their eyes, particularly first thing in the morning.
 SVCO can happen quite quickly or may take several weeks to develop.

 Treatments are aimed at reducing the blockage of the vein and relieving symptoms.
 Steroids, such as prednisolone or dexamethasone can often reduce swelling.
 Other treatments depend on the type of lung cancer you have.
-Chemotherapy might be used for small cell lung cancer and radiotherapy for non small cell lung cancer.
+Chemotherapy might be used for small cell lung cancer and radiotherapy or biological therapy for non small cell lung cancer.

 Sometimes doctors put a metal tube (stent) inside the vein to keep it open.
 They might use a stent if SVCO develops rapidly, particularly if the cancer has not yet been fully diagnosed.
 Or they may use it if chemotherapy or radiotherapy does not help to relieve symptoms.

 Bisphosphonate drugs slow down the damage to the bones that the cancer causes.
-This helps to lower the risk of fractures and controls pain.
+This helps to lower the risk of fractures and also reduces pain.
 There are different types of bisphosphonates.
 You have some as a drip into your bloodstream but others can be taken as a tablet.
 You can find out more about bisphosphonates in the main treatment section.

 Another drug that can help to strengthen your bones is a monoclonal antibody called denosumab.
 It works by helping to stop the breakdown of the bones.
 You have it as an injection just under your skin (subcutaneously).
+We have detailed information about denosumab and its possible side effects.

 Trials of experimental treatments are going on and you may be able to take part in one.
 Some trials are for new chemotherapy drugs or new combinations of drugs.